 While this approach was working and valid, it felt somewhat cumbersome to have to deal with two programs – BEESCOUT and Bumble-BEEHAVE – in parallel.
 Making small changes to the landscape could become a tedious exercise, the restriction to not more than nine habitat types often was a limitation and to add a new bumblebee species, we had to adjust the source code.
 In short, Bumble-BEEHAVE, together with BEESCOUT was a great model for researchers, but it was not the easily accessible, user-friendly tool that anyone could use which we wanted to see.

-This, finally, led to the development of our new BEE-STEWARD tool, which is now published in the .
-In order to fulfil the needs of our stakeholders, we closely worked with farmers, landowners and land advisors to make sure BEE-STEWARD benefits bees and business on the ground and to optimise the features of this tool while keeping the
+This, finally, led to the development of our new BEE-STEWARD tool, which is now published in Methods in Ecology and Evolution.
+In order to fulfil the needs of our stakeholders, we closely worked with farmers, landowners and land advisors to make sure BEE-STEWARD benefits bees and business on the ground and to optimise the features of this tool while keeping the interface clean and tidy.
+With BEE-STEWARD we combined the landscape defining features of BEESCOUT with the bumblebee population model Bumble-BEEHAVE.
+We removed some of the previous limitations: new bumblebee species can now be easily defined in the input files, and the number of habitat types is no longer limited.
+Changing a landscape, e.g., adding margins around a field or creating a new patch of wildflowers, can now be done with a few mouse clicks.
+A simple report to compare two scenarios (e.g. with or without bee-friendly measures) can quickly be created, while more sophisticated ways of model analysis can still be applied.

 To read the full Methods in Ecology and Evolution article, click on the following link: here.